War poetry: Austria-Hungary

 Georg Trakl, an Expressionist poet from Salzburg, enlisted in the Austro-Hungarian Army as a medical officer in 1914.
 He personally witnessed the Battle of Gródek, fought in the Kingdom of Galicia and Lodomeria, in which the Austro-Hungarian Army suffered a bloody defeat at the hands of the Imperial Russian Army.
-After the battle, Trakl was left in command of a field hospital filled with wounded soldiers and mentally collapsed from the ensuing strain.

-One evening following the battle Trakl ran outside and attempted to shoot himself to escape from the screams of the wounded and the dying.
-He was prevented from doing so and was sent to a mental hospital.
-On the night of 3–4 November 1914, Georg Trakl died in a military hospital in Cracow from an overdose of cocaine.
-Trakl's batman, however, who was the last person to whom the poet spoke, believed that the overdose was an accident, rather than suicide.
 Georg Trakl is best known for the poem Grodek.